MPEG-4 Part 2 Video Decoder

 The MPEG4 specification defines several profiles, each of which specifies the tools that an encoder can use to generate an encoded stream.
 The MPEG4 Part2 Video Decoder supports two of those profiles: Simple Visual Profile and Advanced Simple Profile.
 In other words, the MPEG4 Part 2 Video decoder can decode streams that were encoded according to either the Simple Visual Profile or the Advanced Simple Profile.

 The Simple Visual Profile supports basic transmission of low bit-rate video in progressive mode.
 It supports only Intra and Prediction pictures.
 It also supports the short header mode, which is backward compatible with the H.263 baseline profile.
+Starting with Windows 10, the MPEG-4 Part 2 Video Decoder also supports H.263v2 (H.263+) which supports custom picture sizes.

 The Advanced Simple Profile supports all the tools of the Simple Visual Profile and, in addition, supports interlaced video, B-frames, quarter-pel motion compensation, additional quantization tables, and global motion compensation.